peterzsula/Project_2_1/ReadMe.md

 - `GUI. java` is the class where the application shall be initiated.
 Sets the Main Layout design created which introduces a Home window, which allows the selection of the number of players before starting a game.
 Calls the main class CheckersApp.java.
 - Agent: The agent interface, Defines the base class for agents (players) interacting with the game, including methods for setting game logic and seeting game state.
 - Simulation: Provides functionality for running simulations, for testing AI agents againts other agents and measure accuracy/performance.
-- UML Diagrams: Folder for dDetailed diagrams for the class structure and relationships, fpr the most important classes
+- UML Diagrams: Folder for dDetailed diagrams for the class structure and relationships, fpr the most important classes.
+-
 ### Supporting Classes
 Along that, there are some enums, helper and complementary classes:
 - **Piece**: This class designs, defines the piece object and its playing constraints
   - And its helper enum **PieceType**, which list the different types of pieces (white, black, kings...)